 Dickinson died of kidney disease in Amherst, Massachusetts, on May 15, 1886, at the age of 55.
 She was laid to rest in her family plot at West Cemetery.
 The Homestead, where Dickinson was born, is now a museum.

 Little of Dickinson's work was published at the time of her death, and the few works that were published were edited and altered to adhere to conventional standards of the time.
 Unfortunately, much of the power of Dickinson's unusual use of syntax and form was lost in the alteration.
-After her sister's death, Lavinia Dickinson discovered hundreds of poems that Emily had crafted over the years.
+After her sister's death, Lavinia discovered hundreds of poems that Dickinson had crafted over the years.
 The first volume of these works was published in 1890.
 A full compilation, The Poems of Emily Dickinson, wasn't published until 1955, though previous iterations had been released.